Does Massachusetts Allow Transfer on Death Deeds?

 No. Real property transfers are governed by the state where the property is located.
 A TOD deed signed under another state's law has no effect on real property in Massachusetts.

 Yes.
 Legislation authorizing transfer on death deeds has been proposed in Massachusetts, but is not currently enacted.
 Massachusetts uses both registered (Land Court/Torrens, M.G.L. c.
 185) and recorded (unregistered) land systems.
-Real-property TOD deed bills have been introduced (e.g., H.1565, 189th General Court) but none has been enacted.
-No authorizing bill identified in the current 194th General Court as of the verification date.
-Per the ABA/ULC Uniform Laws Update (Sept/Oct 2025), MA is not among the URPTODA enacting jurisdictions, and the seven states that introduced it in 2025 do not include MA.
+Real-property TOD deed bills have been introduced repeatedly (H.1565 in the 189th General Court, sent to a study order 10/24/2016; also H.1583, H.2132; and beneficiary-deed bills H.1764 and H.3382) but none has been enacted.
+In the current 194th General Court, the only pending "transfer on death" bill is S.2381, which concerns motor vehicles, not real property (verified 2026-07-13, malegislature.gov bill search).
+Per the ABA/ULC Uniform Laws Update (Sept/Oct 2025), MA is not among the URPTODA enacting jurisdictions.